jcoliz/Aspire.Sample/README.md

 The project extends the standard .NET Aspire sample with some key additions:

 * Retrieves actual forecasts from the National Weather Service
-* Stores forecasts in a database
+* Stores forecasts in a database, and handles migration
 * Uses Vue.JS for web UI
+* Generates TypeScript backend API

 ## Architecture